| Title: | Covariate-Varying Networks |

 A interpolated CVN from a fitted CVN model with |

-A 'cvn_interpolated' object (see interpolate
+A 'cvn_interpolated' object (see interpolate).

-path <- system.file("cvnfit.RData", package = "CVN") load(path) interpolate <- interpolate(fit, c(0,0,0,0,0,0,0,0.5,0.5), truncate = 0.05) fit10 <- combine_cvn_interpolated(fit, interpolate)
+path <- system.file("cvnfit.rda", package = "CVN") load(path) interpolate <- interpolate(fit, c(0,0,0,0,0,0,0,0.5,0.5), truncate = 0.05) fit10 <- combine_cvn_interpolated(fit, interpolate)path <- system.file("cvnfit.rda", package = "CVN") load(path) interpolate <- interpolate(fit, c(0,0,0,0,0,0,0,0.5,0.5), truncate = 0.05) fit10 <- combine_cvn_interpolated(fit, interpolate)

-for the Edges for visNetwork
+data.frame for the Edges for visNetwork

 In order to visualize a graph, we need to create a

-that can be used by the visNetwork
+data.frame that can be used by the visNetwork package.

-This function returns the needed data.frame
+This function returns the needed data.frame given a

 adjacency matrix.